If you have Visual Studio Community 2019 or above, click here to jump

 - The importance of the Main statement

-The simple programme we’ll create is called a Console Application.
+The simple program we’ll create is called a Console Application.
+We won’t

-We won’t be doing much else with this type of application, as this is
+be doing much else with this type of application, as this is a course

 A Simple C# Console Application